okta/terraform-provider-okta/website/docs/r/policy_rule_profile_enrollment.html.markdown

 - `email_verification` - (Optional) Indicates whether email verification should occur before access is granted.
 Default is `true`.

 - `access` - (Optional) Allow or deny access based on the rule conditions.
 Valid values are: `"ALLOW"`, `"DENY"`.
 Default is `"ALLOW"`.
+-
+- `enroll_authenticators` - (Optional) Additional authenticator fields that can be used on the first page of user registration.
+Valid values are: `"password"`.

 - `profile_attributes` - (Required) A list of attributes to prompt the user during registration or progressive profiling.
 Where defined on the User schema, these attributes are persisted in the User profile.
 Non-schema attributes may also be added, which aren't persisted to the User's profile, but are included in requests to the registration inline hook.
 A maximum of 10 Profile properties is supported.
     - `label` - (Required) A display-friendly label for this property